zgimbutas/fmmlib2d/README.md

 examples/ - Fortran testing drivers and makefiles matlab/ - matlab scripts and mex files contrib/mwrap-0.33.3/ - mwrap source code
+INSTALL.md - installation and testing instructions
 ```

-To test the library, please type `make test`.
+To test the library, please type `make test`, and when prompted
+to `ENTER n` type something sensible like `10000`.
+You should see text output with small errors listed.
+Warnings about floating-point exceptions are normal and to be ignored.
+See [INSTALL.md](INSTALL.md) for more details.

 ### Fortran